Track and roll back database changes

 Log in to the NineData Console.

-In the Tracking Record area, view all the changes that meet the requirements, including Modify Time, Modify Type, Database, Table, Primary Key.
-Click on the
+In the Tracking Record area, view all changes that match the tracking criteria, including Modify Time, Modify Type, Database, Table, and Primary Key.
+Click the

-button on the left of the target record to view the field details.
+button on the left of the target record to view field details.

-tipIf there are too many records, you can filter the required records by change time, SQL statement type, or directly search for the table name to locate the target record.
-Click on Advanced, select the table name, and then use Condition to perform a more granular search on the columns in the target table.
+tipIf there are too many records, filter by change time or SQL statement type, or search for the table name.
+Click Advanced, select the table name, and then use Condition to search specific columns in the target table.

-Click on Download Rollback SQL on the page to download the rollback SQL of the tracking record in the form of an SQL file to your local computer, which facilitates batch data rollback.
-It supports two options: Download Current and Download All.
+Click Download Rollback SQL to download rollback SQL as an SQL file for batch rollback.
+This action supports Download Current and Download All.

-Click on the Details in the Actions column to the right of the target record to view the detailed records before and after the changes corresponding to the current record.
-Selecting Only Diff Col. can hide columns that have not been changed.
-To restore to the state before the change, simply copy the SQL statement in Rollback SQL to the database for execution.
+Click Details in the Actions column to the right of the target record to view the before-and-after values for that record.
+Select Only Diff Col. to hide unchanged columns.
+To restore the data to the earlier state, copy the SQL statement in Rollback SQL and execute it in the database.

 When there are too many tracking records, you might need to filter out the required records through advanced search and then download them in bulk as a .sql file for easy rollback.
 In this scenario, you can use the Download Rollback SQL feature.